Access Immigration is OPEN.

 Ms. Rosenthal's client-centered approach focuses on excellent representation, tireless problem-solving, and clear communication with her clients.
 She believes every person has a right to an honest opinion, compassionate service, and the opportunity to make informed decisions about their life.

 Ms. Rosenthal serves as a Practice Monitor for the Colorado Office of Attorney Regulation Counsel.
 In that role, she consults with other attorneys on improving their systems and processes to better serve clients, decrease stress, and enhance work satisfaction.
+She is also a mentor with the Colorado Attorney Mentoring Program (CAMP), which allows her to work one-on-one with attorneys either early in their career or at times of transition.

 Ms. Rosenthal enjoys giving "myth busting" talks on U.S. immigration law and policy.
 Please contact us if you would like to request a presentation to your group.